-Nominations may be submitted to the NZJJF at any time along with comprehensive details of the nominee’s record of service.
+Nominations may be submitted to the NZJJF at any time along with comprehensive details of the nominee’s record of service to the SECRETARY.

 The NZJJF selects the most suitable candidate from those nominated.
 Where no nominations are received NZJJF may select a suitable candidate.
 Normally, only one award is made each year.
 An award need not be made every year.

 In matters relating to martial arts Outstanding Service Award recipients are entitled to the post nominals OSA (e.g. Shihan Hans Van Ess, OSA, 7th Dan).